Kentico/xperience-component-samples/Kentico.InlineEditor.RichText/README.md

     - This step ensures that resource strings required by the component are available in your project.
 1. Copy contents of the `Kentico.InlineEditor.RichText/Content` folder from this repository to the `Content` folder of your MVC project..
     - This step ensures that scripts and stylesheets required by the component are available in your project.
+1. Register routes for this component in your MVC project's `App_Start\RouteConfig.cs` file.
+Add a using statement for the `Kentico.Components.Web.Mvc.InlineEditors` namespace, and call the `Kentico().MapRichTextInlineEditorRoutes()` method.
+    - If you also use the *Rich text* widget in your project, you do not need to register the routes, since they are registered by the widget.
 1. Use the `Html.Kentico().RichTextEditor(Model.ContentPropertyName)` extension method in the views of your widgets.

 ![Rich Text inline editor](/Kentico.InlineEditor.RichText/RichTextInlineEditor.gif)